mjiggidy/binlock/README.md

 ```
 ...where `CustomText` is the text you would like displayed, and `/output/path.lck` is the filename of the lock you would like to create.

+If `CustomText` is set to a username that exists in your Avid environment, the lock will simply belong to that user until they open and close the bin.
+But if `CustomText` is set to something *else* -- like a passive-aggressive message, for example -- the bin will be "permanently" locked until the `.lck` file is manually removed.

 ### Fancy Usage

 `binlock` will always ensure the file extension is `.lck`, no matter what is specified in the output path.
 Because of this, a more intuitive way to use `binlock` is to provide the path to the Avid bin (`.avb`) itself -- by simply dragging it into the terminal window -- and an accompanying `.lck` file will be created with the same name as the bin.
 For example: